ntnhut/LeetSolve/docs/source/Priority_Queue/378_Kth_Smallest_Element_in_a_Sorted_Matrix.md

 3. Finally, the code returns the `k`-th smallest element from the sorted `m` vector.
 Since the vector is 0-based indexed, the `k`-th smallest element corresponds to the element at index `k - 1` in the sorted vector.

+### Complexity
 The core idea behind this solution is to transform the 2D matrix into a 1D sorted array, making it easier to find the `k`-th smallest element efficiently.
-The time complexity of this solution is dominated by the sorting step, which is O(N*log(N)), where N is the total number of elements in the matrix.
+The time complexity of this solution is dominated by the sorting step, which is `O(N*logN)`, where `N` is the total number of elements in the matrix.

-### Complexity
-* Runtime: `O(NlogN)`, where `N = n^2` is the total number of elements in the matrix.
+* Runtime: `O(N*logN)`, where `N = n^2` is the total number of elements in the matrix.
 * Extra space: `O(N)`.

 ## Solution 2: Build the max heap and keep it ungrown